remix-run/remix/templates/spa/README.md

 ## Production

-When you are ready yo build a production version of your app, `npm run build` will generate your assets and an `index.html` for the SPA.
+When you are ready to build a production version of your app, `npm run build` will generate your assets and an `index.html` for the SPA.

 ```shellscript
 npm run build